Browse Dictionary: Letter “G”

 ghari

-in house, in home, in abode, in dwelling.
+in/into house, in/into home, in/into abode, in/into dwelling.

 Grammar: noun, locative case; masculine, singular.